 Today’s townland is Copeland Island, off the east coast of County Down.
 From the townland name, you might think there is only one island.
 In fact there are three.

-The largest island is Great Copeland Island, which I last visited on a Sunday School trip in the 1970’s, giving me happy memories of running around on grassy slopes but limited knowledge to share with you.
+The largest island is Great Copeland Island, which I last visited on a Sunday School trip in June 1976t, giving me happy memories of running around on grassy slopes but limited knowledge to share with you.

 An earlier lighthouse had stood on the third island, which is why it’s still called Old Lighthouse Island.
 Some of the old buildings remain, and are used by the Copeland Bird Observatory, giving the island its other name: Bird Isle.